Truthful Mechanisms for Competing Submodular Processes: A Strategyproof Mechanism for Two Players

-We have shown that table $M$ can be filled with distributions that satisfy the conditions of Lemma \ref{lem:monotone2}.
 It remains to discuss the complexity of computing the entries of $M$.
-In the argument above, we do not bound the size of the support of the distributions in $M$.
-We now wish to modify the argument to show that the number of permutations required for each table entry $M[a,b]$ can be limited to only three, again by induction on $t = a+b$.
+To this point we have not bounded the size of our distributions' supports.
+We will modify the argument to show that the number of permutations required for each table entry $M[a,b]$ can be limited to only three, by induction on $t$.